 Planning a safe trip to New York can get quite overwhelming.
 That’s why we’ve listed and answered the most frequently asked questions on safety in New York.

 Yes, in our opinion, New York is pretty safe.
 NYC may have a reputation for crime.
 But that’s sort of a hangover of the ’80s and ’90s movies and TV series that are basically embedded in everyone’s psyche.

 It’s not as bad as most think.
 Of course, there is crime.
 Petty crime – pickpockets in busy tourist areas, crowded public transport and transit hubs.
 However, that’s not any different to any other big city.
 Common sense plays a big part.

 That goes for more serious crime too.
 If you’re walking down a poorly lit street at night and there’s no one else around, it’ll feel scary.
 And if something feels scary, that’s because you imagine that something BAD could happen to you on streets like this.
 So what’s the best thing to do?
 Don’t walk around NYC on deserted streets at night.

-Other than that, there isn’t MUCH about New York that you should be worried about.
-It’s SAFE.
-And if you look like you know what you’re doing, avoid tourist traps, and steer clear of dodgy neighborhoods, you’re going to have an AWESOME time here.
-Don’t forget, New York also has a reputation for being SUPER COOL.
-And that’s for a good reason: it IS super cool.
-But anyway, you should ALWAYS have travel insurance.
+Other than that, there isn’t much about New York that you should be worried about.
+It’s safe.
+And if you look like you know what you’re doing, avoid tourist traps, and steer clear of dodgy neighborhoods, you’re going to have an awesome time here.